 Few foods can deliver a deep-fried pick-me-up quite like chicken.
-The golden, crisp, award-winning examples at Butchies are, unsurprisingly, some of the best around and, unlike many of their competitors, remain just as delicious after a 20-minute trip tied to the back of a moped.
+The golden, crisp, award-winning examples at Butchies are easily some of the best around and, unlike many of their competitors, remain just as delicious after a 20-minute trip tied to the back of a moped.

 Blistered, chewy, stone-baked crusts form the base for an array of beautifully balanced toppings, such as “Spicy anchovies, caper berries and black olives” and “Cobble Lane pepperoni, regular pepperoni & spicy Nduja sausage”.
 Trust us, you’ll never want to eat out again.
-Stores across Northeast London.
+Stores in both East and Northeast London.

 3. Motu Indian

-Britain’s veneration of the curry has been well documented, but few takeaways live up to the legend quite like Motu.
+Britain’s obsession with curry has been well documented, but few takeaways live up to the legend quite like Motu.
 Unlike other alternatives, Motu is a delivery specialist, providing customers with top quality Indian cooking in the comfort of their own homes all across the city.

 4. Zing Zing

 Classics like the “Ari Gold” cheeseburger pair perfectly with a selection of OTT sides, including “Beef Brisket Nuggets” and chips with “Chicken Skin Salt”.
 The fact that they also boast an entire separate plant-based menu is just an added bonus.

-Lahore Kebab House on Commercial Road is one of the best places to sample authentic, no-nonsense Pakistani cooking this side of Islamabad.
-This restaurant forms a formidable duo with neighbouring Tayyabs, offering takeaway customers access to an awe-inspiring array of traditional treats.
+Lahore Kebab House on Commercial Road is one of the best places to sample authentic, no-nonsense Pakistani cooking this side of its eponymous city.
+This restaurant forms a formidable duo with neighbouring Tayyabs.
+However, for our money, Lahore has the edge due to its awe-inspiring array of traditional treats.